Navigating Women’s Endocrine Health

 • Hot Flashes – Abrupt, strong sensations of warmth, frequently accompanied by perspiration.

-• Depression and anxiety – Intense emotions of melancholy, worry, or mood disorders
+• Depression and anxiety – Intense emotions of melancholy, worry, or mood disorders.

 • Brain fog is the inability to focus or recall details.